 How to engage students?
 Rocket science!

-A collaboration between NASA and College of the Desert (COD) has successfully launched, thanks to Jorge Perez, adjunct professor in math.
+A collaboration between NASA and College of the Desert (COD) has successfully launched, thanks to Jorge Perez, assistant professor in math.

 In March, the NASA Community College Aerospace Scholars (NCAS) program selected COD to participate in a pilot project called NASA On Campus.
 It is one of six community colleges serving minority students in the project, funded by NASA’s Minority University Research and Education Project (MUREP).